Hall of Fame of ICPC World Champions: Filip Wolski

-When Filip Wolski entered the High School No. 3 in Gdynia, prof. Szubartowski, who taught him computer science for six years, made sure that he quickly learned effective programming, first in Pascal, then in C ++, and deepened his knowledge of algorithmics, but also acquired the skills of creative problem-solving.
-The 4th place in OI in the 3rd junior school class and 1st place in the 2nd and 3rd high school class let him go to IOI, which he won in 2006.
+Filip Wolski was lucky, because he entered the High School No. 3 in Gdynia.
+Prof. Szubartowski made sure that he quickly learned effective programming.
+First in Pascal, then in C ++.
+He deepened his knowledge of algorithmics as well.
+And also acquired the skills of creative problem-solving.
+The 1st place in the 2nd and 3rd high school class let him go to IOI 2006, which he won.
 All of these allowed him to be a National Children’s Fund scholarship holder many times.
-He had the opportunity not only to participate in IT workshops conducted by prof. Madey, its longtime chairman and prof. Diks, but also broaden your horizons regarding the approach to science.
+He had the opportunity to participate in IT workshops conducted by prof. Madey and prof. Diks.
+And broaden his horizons regarding the approach to science.

 UW wins the ICPC 2007 finals in Tokyo.
 From the left: prof. Bill Poucher (president of the ICPC Foundation), Filip Wolski, Marcin Pilipczuk, Marek Cygan, prof. Jan Madey, prof. Krzysztof Diks

-When he entered the University of Warsaw, in the first year, with Marek Cygan and Marcin Pilipczuk, he won the ICPC 2007 finals, but when he took part in them for the second time a year later, he decided to end the competition once and for all.
-In his opinion, it was worth it because the study program proposed by the University of Warsaw was exceptionally well thought out in teaching the basics of mathematics and computer science.
+When he entered the UW, in the first year, with Marek Cygan and Marcin Pilipczuk, they won ICPC 2007.
+Next year they failed.
+So he decided to end the competition once and for all.
+In his opinion, it was worth it because the study program proposed by the UW was exceptionally well thought out in teaching the basics of maths and computer science.

 Diving